-PAAm brushes synthesized by surface-initiated photoiniferter-mediated polymerization (SI-PIMP), 123,124 and cross-linked by 0.1-5 mol % bis(acrylamide) (bisAAm).
-30,122 In particular, PAAm brush-hydrogels presenting 5 mol % bisAAm showed a 10-fold decrease in swelling properties in water and a concomitant increment in μ by more than an order of magnitude.
+A more pronounced reduction in lubricity was observed in the case of more hydrophilic polymer grafts,^{30, 121-122} such as polyacrylamide (PAAm) brushes synthesized by surface-initiated photoiniferter-mediated polymerization (SI-PIMP),123-124 and crosslinked by 0.1-5 mol% of bisacrylamide (bisAAm).^{30, 122} In particular, PAAm brush-hydrogels presenting 5 mol% of bisAAm showed a tenfold decrease in swelling properties in water, and a concomitant increment in μ by more than an order of magnitude.

-Besides the fabrication of covalent brush networks, the design of polymer brushes that could be reversibly cross-linked through the formation of organometallic complexes between linear grafts enabled the fabrication of surfaces presenting switchable swelling and nanotribological properties.
-125-127 In the chemically simplest case, linear PHEMA brushes bearing succinic acid-based side chains (PHEMA-SA) could be reversibly cross-linked by treatment with divalent metal ions, such as Zn^{II} and Ca^{II} (Figure 12a).
-126 Tuning of the pH during the formation of the polymer-metal complexes enabled the synthesis of either mono- or bidentate bridges between the grafts (Figure 12b), generating brush networks with pronounced differences in swelling and lubrication properties (Figure 12c,d).
-Brush networks including ZnII ions thus showed a reversible shift in μ from 0.8, when more strongly cross-linked dehydrated structures were formed via bidentate complexes, to 0.03, in the case of more compliant and swollen networks based on monodentate bridges (Figure 12d).
+Besides the fabrication of covalent brush networks, the designing of polymer brushes that could be reversibly crosslinked through the formation of organometallic complexes between linear grafts, enabled the fabrication of surfaces presenting switchable swelling and nanotribological properties.
+125-127 In the chemically simplest case, linear PHEMA brushes bearing succinic acid-based side chains (PHEMA-SA) could be reversibly crosslinked by treatment with divalent metal ions, such as Zn^{II} and Ca^{II} (Figure 13a).
+126 Tuning of the pH during the formation of the polymer-metal complexes enabled the synthesis of either mono- or bidentate bridges between the grafts (Figure 13b), generating brush networks with pronounced differences in swelling and lubrication properties (Figure 13c and 13d).
+Brush networks including Zn^{II} ions thus showed a reversible shift in μ from 0.8, when more strongly crosslinked dehydrated structures were formed via bidentate complexes, to 0.03 in the case of more compliant and swollen networks based on monodentate bridges (Figure 13d).